blockchain-etl/polygon-etl/airflow/README.md

   [Cloud Source Repository](#creating-a-cloud-source-repository-for-airflow-variables) for your environment.
 - Copy `example_airflow_variables.json` to `airflow_variables.json`.
   Edit `airflow_variables.json` and update configuration options with your values.
   You can find variables description in the table below.
-For the `mainnet_output_bucket` variable specify the bucket created on step 1 above.
+For the `polygon_output_bucket` variable specify the bucket created on step 1 above.
 You can get it by running `echo $BUCKET`.
 - Open Airflow UI.
 You can get its URL from `airflowUri` configuration option:
   `gcloud composer environments describe ${ENVIRONMENT_NAME} --location us-central1`.